shihtiy-tw/shihtiy-tw.github.io/_posts/2022-05-08-ECS-CPU-Memory.md

 cgroup setting for CPU has different concept from memory.
 RedHat document gives a detail description about the cgroup setting for CPU[^8]:

-- `cpu.shares` contains an integer value that specifies a ==relative share== of CPU time available to the tasks in a cgroup.
+- `cpu.shares` contains an integer value that specifies __a relative share__ of CPU time available to the tasks in a cgroup.

 > For example, tasks in two cgroups that have `cpu.shares` set to `100` will receive equal CPU time, but tasks in a cgroup that has `cpu.shares` set to `200` receive twice the CPU time of tasks in a cgroup where `cpu.shares` is set to `100`.
 The value specified in the `cpu.shares` file must be `2` or higher.